hsuanhauliu/machine-improvised-music/README.txt

 - A main module demonstrating how to use the algorithms in MIM_uniqueApproach.py

-These files can also be found on Github in the link below:
+These files can also be found on Github in the link below: https://github.com/hsuanhauliu/COMP5600-AI-Final-Project-Machine-Improvised-Music
-* Note: the ourMain.py file on Github is the same as MIM_uniqueApproach_demo.py. https://github.com/hsuanhauliu/COMP5600-AI-Final-Project-Machine-Improvised-Music

 Input data link: